 European Standards for safety of Internal Window Blinds

-The Standards apply to blinds which have cords or chains fitted with a hazardous loop that could create a danger in premises where there are children aged between 0 and 4 years, or who are likely to have access or be present.
-You should check that all cords and chains on blinds at the property are replaced or fitted with a cleat or snap connector.
+The Standards apply to blinds which have cords or chains fitted with a hazardous loop that could create a danger in premises where there are children aged between 0 and 4 years who are likely to have access or be present.
+You should check that all cords and chains on blinds at the property are replaced or fitted with a cleat or snap connector or a P-clip.

-Tenant’s deposits are now protected under government legislation.
-We are members of the TDS custodial scheme and we can register and send the deposit to them to hold throughout the tenancy.
+A Tenant’s damages deposit is protected under government legislation.
+We are members of TDS Custodial and we can register and send the deposit to them to hold throughout the tenancy.
 We will also serve the prescribed information on your behalf to the tenant.

 Some local authorities have introduced, or are planning to introduce, mandatory licensing schemes in an effort to regulate Landlords and provide better quality rental accommodation and protect tenants.
 We will be able to advise you if such a scheme has been introduced in your area.